TASH SORENSEN INTERVIEWS OUR OWN ANGUS BURTON

 TS Have your worldly interactions encouraged you to make the decisions you have in the past few months?
 (Importing, moving to Hobart...)

 AB Absolutely.
 With time and attention, I’ve found closure - or at least greater awareness - on some big topics, and it was time to come home.
 For sure no matter where you are it’s important to just keep doing your best work, but a part of me really wants to show some gratitude to the universe by sharing and reflecting on some of what I’ve exposed myself to elsewhere.

 TS Why didn't you join the family business?
 (Burton's Saddlery)

 AB Great question.
 My brother and I have forever been completely in awe of our dad’s attention to detail in handcrafting leather goods.
 Everything he does is 100% functional and often extremely innovative.
 But whether he’s making a hobble belt for a ringer from the top end, or hand-stitching a prize bridle, it’s fair to say that everything he creates is an absolutely unique, functional piece of art.
 I think that maybe things like university and city-living are the biggest reasons we didn’t follow, though these days demand for handcrafted goods is pretty high...

 TS Which international city do you attribute with influencing you the most?
 Was it that particular city or was it simply just that period of your life?

 AB New York.
-I remember being told by a customer that my polite old-English service style was actually annoying and costing me tips, that gave me a huge wake-up call that expressing yourself without fear is really important for your own happiness and success.
+I remember being told by a customer that my polite old-English service style was actually annoying and costing me tips.
+That gave me a huge wake-up call that expressing yourself without fear is really important for your own happiness and success.
 That lesson came when I was ready for it as well, of course.
-I try and be open as possible but retaining some sense of honesty...but a part of me loves the undercurrent of acceptable BS-levels in New York, it’s so much fun to be a part of.
+I try to be as open as possible while still retaining some sense of honesty...but a part of me loves the undercurrent of acceptable BS-levels in New York.
+It’s so much fun to be a part of.